bch0w/simutils/seisflows/tutorial/README.txt

 This model is saved in the SPECFEM3D binary (.bin) format and can be visualized using .vtk files as normal.
-It is also stored as a vector in scratch/optimize so if you'd like to continue running the inversion, this newly updated model will be the starting model for Iteration 2.
+It is also stored as a vector in scratch/optimize so if you'd like to continue running the inversion, this newly updated model will be the starting model for the next tteration.

 ################################################################################